 This is the biggest mistake I see.
 Unless you have a large budget and a lot of time, you’re going to need to sacrifice either the breadth or the depth of your team.
 Bottom line, the smaller the team, the less chance you have of having it all.

 Are you looking for a generalist marketer?
 No problem, but understand that they won’t be an expert in Google Ads, Facebook, SEO, strategy, and messaging.
-They might have skills in each, but there will be limits to their ability (even if they don’t accept there are).
+Successful multi channel digital marketing teams require a collection of various experts, not just one individual with an average understanding of each channel.
+Of course, an employee might have skills in each channel, but there will be limits to their ability (even if they don't accept there are)

 Likewise, if you’re looking for someone to get the most from your media budget, understand that a specialist (and a very good one) is critical to making sure the wasted spend is not more than the cost of staffing it correctly in the first place.